Nyakorare/GuestGo/Tasks.md

  - GuestGo Visit Card Design and Detail Overhaul

 Planned:
- - Entrance and Exit before and afetr scheduling
+ - Entrance and Exit before and after scheduling
  - Email Notification for Scheduled Visits
  - AI Facial Recogtnition before completion of Scheduling Visits (Phase 1)
  - AI Facial Verfication on Entrance and Exit on given data on Scheduled visit (Phase 2)